Spooni-Development/spooni_development_website/docs/doc_mappings/new-austin/spooni_vultures_claim.md

 ---
 title: Vultures Claim
-description: SPOONI Vulture's Claim MLO for RedM - Abandoned mining settlement with detailed interiors.
-Ghost town for New Austin exploration roleplay in Red Dead Redemption 2.
+description: Abandoned mining settlement with detailed interiors in New Austin.
 ---

 # 🏠 Vultures Claim